javierdejuan/Machine-Learning-Deep-Learning-Python-Scala/differential_geometry/readme.md

 <p align="center">
   <img width="189" height="55" src="https://github.com/javierdejuan/stuff/blob/master/differential_geometry/ecuacion%20diferencial%20geodesicas.png">
 </p>
+(Note: Christoffel Symbols and Riemann's Metric Tensor are needed to understand this differential equation)

 This code computes geodesic's differential equation in a 2-sphere.
 For each iteration of the loop, the initial vector is updgrade.